 A Typical Day in the life of Hlanganani Ngothando OrganisationConsider the lives involved. from Paul Speirs on Vimeo.

 When devotions are over the children begin their different therapy regimes.
 Each child or young adult is so different in his need and level of disability so that each program has to be tailor made.
-Some of the more able children will go off to the “classroom” with MaDlamini for theme teaching, some written work in the form of worksheets or fine motor games with blocks and lego and puzzles.
+Some of the more able children or young adults will go off to the “classroom” with Nokwazi for theme teaching, some written work in the form of worksheets or fine motor games with blocks and lego and puzzles.

-You will find Mary moving from one group to the other keeping a watchful eye on the different therapies.
-If the weather is good the children are also taken outside to play and at 1 o’clock the disabled children all receive a cooked meal for lunch.
-By then they are pretty tired and very hungry, so this time is one of winding down and getting ready to go home.
+If the weather is good the clients are also taken outside to play, then story time at 12.30 and at 1 o’clock they all receive a cooked meal for lunch.
+By then they are pretty tired and very hungry, so this time is one of winding down and getting ready to go home for those who attend daily and a time of rest for those who are in residence.
+In the afternoon another session of exercising will be done with the residents and then it is supper and TV/ socializing time before Nokwazi and Nellie and Mambanjwa all retire together with the children that sleep over.

 This is a typical day at the HNO centre in Bulwer.
 Of course, typical is a bit of a generalization as there seems to be so many variations of typical.
 Sometimes we have visitors, or a child is sick and needs to be taken to the doctor, or it is pouring with rain and nobody gets to go outside, or a vehicle has broken down, or medicines needs to be fetched, or we get a visit from the Health department, or a child that has never walked takes a first step on her own and everybody is too excited to keep any sort of orderly routine.
 Life is never boring at HNO.

-We are so grateful to all those out there that support us in big and small ways, with funds, or prayers, or encouraging interest (or all three).
+We are so grateful to all those out there who support us in big and small ways, with funds, or prayers, or encouraging interest (or all three).